morpheusgraphql/morpheus-graphql/morpheus-graphql-core/test/schema/parsing/schema-definition/fail/dupplicate-field/query-mutation-subscription/readme.md

-fail on `schema` with multiople opreation definitions
+fail on `schema` with multiple opreation definitions